 On her budgeting must-haves:

-On her intentions behind multiple streams of revenue:
+On the intention behind creating her multiple streams of income:

 On her money mantra: